-Supplemental Report Reference: SRA017 - Programs that adopt ALLOBJ authority
+Supplemental Report Reference: SRA017 - Programs that adopt \ALLOBJ authority

-Object Authorities with PUBLIC authority
+Object Authorities with \PUBLIC authority

-1 It is recommended to review all of these objects and to change as many of them as possible to PUBLIC authority of EXCLUDE.
+It is recommended to review all of these objects and to change as many of them as possible to \PUBLIC authority of \EXCLUDE.

 It is important to review the security of objects in application libraries on a regular basis.
-The reason is there may be objects with unwanted access for PUBLIC.
-If PUBLIC authority is set to USE or higher, anyone on the system can have access to that object.
+The reason is there may be objects with unwanted access for \PUBLIC.
+If \PUBLIC authority is set to \USE or higher, anyone on the system can have access to that object.
 This could pose a vulnerability depending on the object type and use.
-In the case of objects authorized by an authorization list, public authority is taken from the authorization list if AUTL is specified for the public authority attribute.
-It is recommended to set PUBLIC authority to EXCLUDE which prohibits users that are not specifically defined on the object, or authorization list in case of AUTL, from gaining access or execution rights.
+In the case of objects authorized by an authorization list, public authority is taken from the authorization list if \AUTL is specified for the public authority attribute.
+It is recommended to set \PUBLIC authority to \EXCLUDE which prohibits users that are not specifically defined on the object, or authorization list in case of \AUTL, from gaining access or execution rights.
 Proceed with caution because a change in object authority may affect applications.
+Consult with software providers in case you have third party applications.

-Supplemental Report Reference: SRA030 - Object Authorities with PUBLIC authority report shows public authority settings for FILE, PGM and CMD object types
+Supplemental Report Reference: SRA030 - Object Authorities with \PUBLIC authority report shows public authority settings for \FILE, \PGM and \CMD object types